bot-app/trading/docs/strategy-callbacks.md

 ## Adjust trade position

 The `position_adjustment_enable` strategy property enables the usage of `adjust_trade_position()` callback in the strategy.
-For performance reasons, it's disabled by default and freqtrade will show a warning message on startup if enabled.
+For performance reasons, it's disabled by default and trading will show a warning message on startup if enabled.
 `adjust_trade_position()` can be used to perform additional orders, for example to manage risk with DCA (Dollar Cost Averaging) or to increase or decrease positions.

 `max_entry_position_adjustment` property is used to limit the number of additional buys per trade (on top of the first buy) that the bot can execute.
 By default, the value is -1 which means the bot have no limit on number of adjustment buys.